Writing is a process -

 commit to your vision.

 Stories are about something.
 What's your story about?
-If you can write it in a sentence, you'll avoid a major pitfall: including too much information in your essay.
+If you can write it in a sentence, you'll get clear on your vision.

 Have some fun exploring your story's focus.
 Remember, you are the protagonist.